 - OpenTouch Enterprise Cloud (for mid-to-large enterprises; available now)

-- OpenTouch Office Cloud (for small and mid-sized businesses (SMBs); expected in 2Q2013)
+- OpenTouch Office Cloud (for small and mid-sized businesses (SMBs); available in November 2013)

-- OpenTouch Personal Cloud (to deliver applications as a service for any size enterprise; expected 3Q2013).
+- OpenTouch Personal Cloud (to deliver applications as a service for any size enterprise; expected 1Q2014).

 First in the suite, and available now, is the OpenTouch Enterprise Cloud solution, a Unified Communication-as-a-Service (UCaaS) offer based on Alcatel-Lucent’s OpenTouch applications and the company’s OmniPCX Enterprise (OXE) IP communications system.
 So far, three partners have signed up to deliver the service based on a flexible RTU (right-to-use) elastic software license by which actual usage is tracked and charged per user, per month.
 Current partners include Icon Voice Networks in the U.S., Switch Communications in the UK and UXC Connect in Australia.

 Avaya Collaborative Cloud Enables UC, CC and Video Services

 Avaya (www.avaya.com) furthered its position in the cloud space with three new offers under the umbrella, the Collaborative Cloud, allowing cloud service providers (CSPs) to offer Avaya Unified Communications (UC), Contact Center (CC) and Video solutions as cloud-based services.
 Avaya has a pay-as-you-sell utility-based pricing model that lets CSPs pay only for what customers actually use.
 The new cloud services include: